Hadley cell: Structure and components

 where $\Delta\theta$ is the difference in potential temperature between the equator and the pole in radiative equilibrium, $H_t$ is the height of the tropopause, $\Omega$ is the Earth's rotation rate, and $\theta_0$ is a reference potential temperature.
-Other compatible models posit that the with of the Hadley cell may scale with other physical parameters such as the vertically-averaged Brunt–Väisälä frequency in the tropopshere or the growth rate of baroclinic waves shed by the cell.
+Other compatible models posit that the width of the Hadley cell may scale with other physical parameters such as the vertically averaged Brunt–Väisälä frequency in the tropopshere or the growth rate of baroclinic waves shed by the cell.